DataAction/AdoNetCore.AseClient/README.md

   DefaultJob : .NET Core 2.0.4 (Framework 4.6.25921.01), 64bit RyuJIT

 ### Test results
-In all of the test cases the `AdoNetCore.AseClient` better or equivalent to the `Sybase.Data.AseClient`.
+In all of the test cases the `AdoNetCore.AseClient` performed better or equivalent to the `Sybase.Data.AseClient`.

 ![AdoNetCore.AseClient vs Sybase.Data.AseClient](benchmarks.png "AdoNetCore.AseClient vs Sybase.Data.AseClient")